你的一票不會浪費！ A Cantonese Chinese version of You Can’t ‘Waste’ Your Vote is now available. How exciting! Big thanks to volunteer translator Jacky Sit.

 Share this comic

 You are encouraged to share this comic online and in print — and wow, you guys really do!
-Here it is in the formats you need:
+Here it is in the formats you need.

+The PDFs are suitable for offset printing as well as home printing.
 The black-and-white version is ideal for cheap duplication.
 For maximum clarity and fidelity, it is straight black-and-white: no greys, gradients, or halftones.
 Resize, make copies of copies, etc. with no fear of moiré or faded details.

-- Explaining Senate voting (much requested)
+- Explaining Senate voting

 - Differences in state elections (for each state and territory)